Redislabs-Solution-Architects/re-rdi-k8s/README.md

 ![step_4](assets/Step_4.jpg)

 #### Code
 - redb.yaml: Parameterized yaml below.
-The config creates a 1-shard DB with a predefined port.
+The config creates a 1-shard DB with a predefined password and port.
 Search and JSON modules are enabled for this db.
 ```yaml
 apiVersion: v1
 metadata: